stakater/IngressMonitorController/docs/uptimerobot-configuration.md

 }
 ```

-Copy values of `id` field of your public status page which you want to use for Ingress Monitor Controller into the relevant ingress annotation.
+Copy values of `id` field of your public status page which you want to use for Ingress Monitor Controller into the relevant EndpointMonitor CR.

 ### Fetching maintenance windows from UpTime Robot